Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

 boot and operational issues it is recommended to disable encryption prior to any upgrades.
 Failure to disable encryption will cause each control plane node to fail to complete `cloud-init` as the default Kubernetes configuration lacks the necessary keys to decrypt etcd data.

-Once upgraded you may re-enable encryption
+Once upgraded, encryption can be re-enabled.

 ## Implementation details